Orange Alert

 Research Interests

 Samuel Johnson is a specialist in the art and architecture of the Russian and Soviet avant-gardes.
-His research focuses primarily on the relationship between abstract art and politics in Russia between the World Wars.
+His research deals with art and politics in Russia between the World Wars, with a particular focus on the transformation of the avant-garde under Stalin.
 He teaches courses on various topics in twentieth century art.

 Publications